temporalio/documentation/docs/glossary.md

 #### [Remote data encoding](/dataconversion#remote-data-encoding)

-Remote data encding is using your custom Data Converter to decode (and encode) your Payloads remotely through endpoints.
+Remote data encoding is using your custom Data Converter to decode (and encode) your Payloads remotely through endpoints.

 _Tags: [term](/tags/term), [explanation](/tags/explanation)_